lewagon/dotfiles/01-Ruby/05-Regular-Expressions/02-Double-Rainbow/README.md

 ## Background & Objectives

-During your journey at Le Wagon, you'll discover a lot of tools, services and languages.
+During your journey at Le Wagon, you will discover a lot of tools, services and languages.
 Here are the logos of the main ones, but they are all in black and white at the moment!
 This challenge is a regex game to reveal their colors.